FraunhoferIOSB/ChillImport/README.md

 22/5/2019 8:31\
 You should notice that this example is a bit more difficult.
 If we take the first timestamp and search a pattern for it we would get a format like this "dd/MM/yy HH:mm".
 This format won´t fit for our 2nd row "22/5/19 8:31", since there is not the right amount of digits for months and hours.\
-To understand why this error occurs and how you can fix it you need some information about the DateTimeFormatter we used in Chillimport:\
+To understand why this error occurs and how you can fix it you need some information about the DateTimeFormatter we used in Chillimport: \
-If you type MM, the Formatter will expect two digits dermine the month, but\
+If you type MM, the Formatter will expect two digits determine the month, but \
 if you use a single M, the Formatter will accept every format which can be used to describe a Month.\
-The same logic applies to hours (H), to years (y) and so on.\ (If you want to know more about this or see a table with patterns you can read the [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatterBuilder.html#appendPattern-java.lang.String-] (Java docs).)
+The same logic applies to hours (H), to years (y) and so on. \
+(If you want to know more about this or see a table with patterns you can read the [Java docs](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatterBuilder.html#appendPattern-java.lang.String-).)
 \
-A format that satisfies these conditions would be: d/M/y H:m\
+A format that satisfies these conditions would be: d/M/y H:m \
 \
-You can also use a shortened pattern for our first example: d.M.y H:m.
+You can also use a shortened pattern for our first example: d.M.y H:m. \
 Use what you prefer.